sergei-mironov/vim-markdown-indent/README.md

   plugin to shift the line to the left.
 * But typing the list bullet other than the current one, say `-`, ...
   - makes a nested list start.
-  - All the above works with ... multi line
+  - All the above works for
+    multi
+    line
   - list items